eliaske254/mailer-devise-rails/README.md

 Mailer Devise

-Sending confrimation emails when a user signs up.
+Sending a confirmation email when a user signs up.